dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

 bins, or we can use one of the other methods made available.

-The ``opcsim.OPC.number`` method returns the total number of particles the OPC "sees" in each bin per a given distribution.
-You can also access the "True" number of particles in each bin (i.e. the integrated CDF of the underyling aerosol distribution) by changing the ``measured`` argument to be ``False``.
+The ``opcsim.OPC.number`` method returns the total number of particles the OPC “sees” in each bin per a given distribution.
+You can also access the “True” number of particles in each bin (i.e. the integrated CDF of the underyling aerosol distribution) by changing the ``measured`` argument to be ``False``.

-For example, let's grab the total number of particles/cc in each bin of the previous OPC per the Urban distribution:
+For example, let’s grab the total number of particles/cc in each bin of the previous OPC per the Urban distribution:

 .. code:: ipython3